 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-The stock market is sensitive to fluctuations in people’s spending, as you’re likely to have noticed with the recent coronavirus outbreak.
+The stock market is sensitive to fluctuations in people’s spending, as you’re likely to have noticed with the recent coronavirus outbreak and previous economic downturns.
 Some stocks can take a dive, but there are other investments considered to be “safe havens” that people usually turn to during a recession.

 A “safe haven” investment is typically stable in times of market volatility and is also useful for investors looking to diversify their portfolio, decreasing exposure to riskier assets or investments.
 However, this doesn’t make the investment risk-free and as with all investing, you could still lose your capital.

 Defensive stocks, also known as consumer staples stocks, include companies that produce goods that the public will still buy them even when financial times are tough or uncertain.
 People will aways need these staples.
 Even when we’re all counting our pennies, we’re still spending money (albeit, less money) on things like healthcare, food and utilities.
 These are the sectors that are more likely to do well while other sectors struggle.
 You can invest in these stocks through any trading platform.

 If you’re already a homeowner, a recession doesn’t do you many favours.
 However, it can offer some investment opportunities if you can purchase while home values are down.